Concurrency Testing in the Linux Kernel via eBPF: Implementation

 \section{Implementation}

-We instantiate \tool's scheduler as a C/eBPF program.
-In total, the \tool scheduler framework is a 790 line eBPF/C program, with another 96 lines of C code for the command line utility.
-Each scheduling algorithm is implemented as individual C/eBPF files, which are included by the \tool scheduler at compile time.
+We implement the scheduler of \tool as a C/BPF program.
+In total, the \tool scheduler framework is a 790 line of code (LoC) as C/BPF programs, with another 96 LoC in C for the command line utility.
+Each scheduling algorithm is implemented as individual C/BPF files, which are included by the \tool scheduler at compile time.
 In total, the algorithms together add another 345 lines of code in aggregate to the \tool.
-The \tool fuzzing loop builds on top of Syzkaller, changing 358 lines.
-Lastly, we implement the \tool instrumentation as an LLVM pass in 409 lines of C++ code.
+The \tool fuzzing loop builds on top of Syzkaller, changing 358 LoC.
+Lastly, we implement the instrumentation as a LLVM pass in 409 LoC in C++ .
 The helper function that invokes the scheduler is injected by the pass.
-It consists of an additional 23 lines of C code, including necessary safety checks.
-We show the simplified snippet of safety checks, including those extracted from kernel debug assertions (c.f.
-Section~ \ref{sec:inst}) in \autoref{fig:might_sleep}.
+It consists of an additional 23 LoC in C, including the necessary preemption admissibility check.
+We show the simplified snippet of the admissibility check in Listing~\ref{fig:might_sleep}, including those extracted from kernel native assertions in \texttt{might\_sleep()}.

+The LLVM pass instruments load and store instructions that access cross-thread variables, which are identified in LLVM IR by their synchronization scope (e.g., \texttt{syncScope::System}).
+For semantic scheduling algorithms such as POS, the instrumentation sends a message to the scheduler before yielding the CPU.
+This message encodes the target memory address and whether the operation is destructive (i.e., a store instruction), using scheduling-policy-specific fields in the task struct.